forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We publish a new stable version of `sf` on Thursdays that will be installed automatically when you install `sfdx`.
+We publish a new stable version of `sf` on Thursdays that will be installed automatically when you install or update `sfdx`.

 Run `sf version` to display the version installed on your computer.
 Run `sfdx update` to update to the latest available stable version.

-Run `npm install @salesforce/cli@latest-rc -g` to update to the `sf` release candidate.
-To go back to the latest version, run `npm install @salesforce/cli -g`.

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

-## 1.2.0 (Nov 3, 2021) [stable-rc]

-These changes are in the Salesforce CLI (`sf` executable) release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.

-* FIX: We fixed a bug that prevented `sfdx update` from also updating `sf` to its latest version.

 ## 1.1.5 (Oct 28, 2021)